-We are relaxing school uniform slightly to support you with daily washing and outdoor learning - it is good practice to wear clean clothing each day to minimise the spread of infection.
-Children will be expected to wear a white polo shirt but can wear comfortable bottoms or sportswear suitable for outdoor learning.
-This will eliminate the need to change in school.
-Sensible footwear such as trainers must be worn - no open toe shoes or flip-flops.
+We are relaxing school uniform slightly to support you with daily washing and outdoor learning.
+It is good practice for children to wear a clean change of clothing each day to minimise risk of spreading infection.
+Children will be expected to wear a white polo shirt but can wear comfortable bottoms or sportswear suitable for outdoor learning and changing weather.
+This will eliminate the need to get changed in school.
+Sensible footwear such as trainers must be worn - no open toe shoes or flip flops.
+A bag of spare clothes would be appreciated if you know your child may have accidents.

-Social Distancing and Hygiene
+Social Distancing

-Social distancing will be encouraged for Year 6 with verbal reminders, use of posters and visible tape on the floor.
-We will not be able to guarantee that social distancing will take place between children.
-Please consider this when deciding on whether to send your child or not to school.
-Hygiene will be discussed throughout the day.
+Social distancing will be encouraged for both YR and Y1.
+However, we will not be able to guarantee that social distancing will take place between children.
+Please consider this when deciding on whether to send your child to school.